 Of course, quality is still important to domestic French consumers.
 But factors like an aging workforce, struggling middle class and a higher cost of living mean they’re becoming more cost-conscious.

-This new, thriftier French consumerism has affected spending.
-Despite the buoyant luxury market, they spend just 3.8% of their income on clothes and shoes – the lowest amount in the EU.
-And one of the surest ways to persuade French consumers to spend their money is to promote your products as sale items.
+This new, thriftier French consumerism has therefore affected spending.
+Despite the buoyant luxury market, French consumers spend just 3.8% of their income on clothes and shoes – the lowest amount in the EU.
+So one of the most certain ways to persuade French consumers to spend their money is to promote your products as sale items.

-That’s why fashion sites like La Redoute regularly feature 2–3 day flash sales.
+That’s why fashion sites like La Redoute regularly feature 2-3-day flash sales.
 And seasonal events like Black Friday and Cyber Monday have proven so popular that the French created their own version.
-Known as “French Days”, it’s already taken place twice in 2018 (at the end of April and September).
+Known as “French Days,” these have already taken place twice in 2018 (at the end of April and September).

-Participating in these sales can be an effective way to win customers when they’re most likely to buy and gain some traction in the market.
+Participating in these sales can be an effective way to gain some traction in the market by winning customers when they’re most likely to buy.

-The campaign was incredibly effective and now 50% of people would prefer to buy something Made in France than an international product.
+The campaign was incredibly effective, and now 50% of French consumers would rather buy something made in France than an international product.